EESSI/docs/docs/site_build/site_cvmfs.md

 **7. Set up a cronjob for synchronization**

 We create a cronjob that synchronizes your Stratum 1 to the Stratum 0 every 5 minutes.
 Note that if a previous `cvmfs_server snapshot` command is still running, it'll just skip the new invocation, so a short interval should not cause trouble.
-You can pick a different sychronization frequency if you like - just realize that this affects the delay with which new software will be visible on your clients.
+You can pick a different synchronization frequency if you like - just realize that this affects the delay with which new software will be visible on your clients.

 ``` { .bash .copy }
 sudo bash -c "echo '*/5 * * * * root output=\$(/usr/bin/cvmfs_server snapshot -a -i 2>&1) || echo \"\$output\"' > /etc/cron.d/cvmfs_stratum1_snapshot"